-6.4 Loading Fonts
+6.3 Loading Fonts

-6.4.1 Selecting an Encoding for Text Fonts
+6.3.1 Selecting an Encoding for Text Fonts

-Fonts can be loaded explicitly with the PDF_load_font() function or implicitly by supplying the fontname and encoding options to certain functions such as PDF_add/create textflow() or PDF_fill_textblock().
-Regardless of the method used for loading a font, a suitable encoding must be specified.
+Fonts can be loaded explicitly with the PDF_load_font() method or implicitly by supplying the fontname and encoding options to methods such as PDF_add/create_textflow() or PDF_fill_textblock().
+Regardless of the method used for loading a font a suitable encoding must be specified.
 The encoding determines

-- ► in which text formats PDFlib expects the supplied text; - which glyphs in a font can be used; - how text on the page and the glyph data in the font is stored in the PDF output document.
+- ► in which text formats PDFlib expects the supplied text; - ► which glyphs in a font can be used; - ► how text on the page and the glyph data in the font is stored in the PDF output.

-PDFlib's text handling is based on the Unicode standard1, almost identical to ISO 10646.
-Since most modern development environments support the Unicode standard our goal is to make it as easy as possible to use Unicode strings for creating PDF output.
+PDFlib's text handling is based on the Unicode standard.
+Since all modern development environments support Unicode our goal is to make it as easy as possible to use Unicode strings for creating PDF output.
 However, developers who don't work with Unicode are not required to switch their application to Unicode since legacy encodings can be used as well.

-The choice of encoding depends on the font, the available text data, and some programming aspects.
-In the remainder of this section we will provide an overview of the different classes of encodings as an aid for selecting a suitable encoding.
+The choice of encoding depends on the font, the available text data and some programming aspects.
+In the remainder of this section we provide an overview of the different classes of encodings as an aid for selecting a suitable encoding.